BenGale93/cli-llm/README.md

 """

 from pathlib import Path
-from typing import Any

 import llm

-from cli_llm import ToolRunnerInterface, helpers
+from cli_llm import StringDict ToolRunnerInterface, helpers

 # The template should use Jinja2 syntax to construct the prompt.
 PROMPT = """